We Did It!

 Black students in suburban Claymont had to travel long distances by bus into downtown Wilmington to attend Howard High School, the only high school in the state of Delaware open to Black students.
 Although Howard provided an excellent education in a stately, two-story brick building, the commute was exhausting.
 Meanwhile, students at Hockessin Colored School #107 couldn’t ride the whites-only bus that passed the school every day, and instead had to find their own transportation.

-The case brought by Sarah Beulah about transportation to Hockessin Colored School #107, along with parents who sued to gain admittance to the all-white Claymont High School, became the basis for Belton (Beulah) v.
+The case brought by Sarah Bulah about transportation to Hockessin Colored School #107, along with parents who sued to gain admittance to the all-white Claymont High School, became the basis for Belton (Bulah) v.
 Gebhart.
 In 1952, it became the only case connected to Brown v.
 Board at the state level to be decided in favor of the plaintiffs.
 By the time of the Supreme Court decision two years later, Claymont High School was already integrated.

 Today, Howard High School has become the Howard High School of Technology, while Claymont High School is the Claymont Community Center.
 Hockessin Colored School #107 is poised to become a training center focused on inclusion and equity.